mdibella-dev/mdb-theme-gutenberg/README.md

 * Improve: Enhance changelog with links to issues
 * Bugfix: Tags buttons are displayed the same in block editor and frontend
+* Bugfix: Tags button list is displayed the same in block editor and frontend

 ### Previous changes